About

 Photo by Jose Ramón Caamaño

-Dean McPhee is a solo guitarist who draws on influences from dub, British folk, underground electronic music, and psychedelic rock.
-A self‑taught musician with a fluid, understated technique and an inventive approach to the instrument, his sound has evolved from sparse, echo‑laden solo guitar pieces to a heavier, more multi-layered style featuring deep bass, hypnotic riffs, and looping textures.
-He plays electric guitar through a large pedalboard, routed into a guitar amp and an 18” subwoofer.
-Dean is a regular contributor to the Folklore Tapes collective and has released music on his own label, Bass Ritual, as well as on BLAST FIRST (petite), Sonido Polifonico, Reverb Worship, and Hood Faire, which he co-runs with labelmates Sam McLoughlin and David Chatton Barker.
-Dean has toured throughout the UK and Europe, and has opened for artists including Thurston Moore, Acid Mothers Temple, Michael Chapman, The Magic Band, Emeralds, and Michael Hurley, among others.
-His latest album, Astral Gold, received widespread critical acclaim from The Quietus, Uncut Magazine, Aquarium Drunkard, MOJO, Loud and Quiet, KLOF Mag, and Brainwashed.
-He is currently working on a new LP scheduled for release in 2026.
+Dean McPhee is a UK-based guitarist whose work draws on dub, British folk, underground electronic music, and psychedelic rock, evolving from sparse, echo-laden solo guitar pieces into a heavier, more immersive style incorporating deep bass, hypnotic riffs, and layered, loop-based structures.
+Performing on electric guitar through an expansive pedalboard routed into a valve amplifier and 18” subwoofer, his live sets unfold in real time, building dense, rhythmic compositions from minimal elements.
+A regular contributor to the Folklore Tapes collective, he has released music on his own label Bass Ritual as well as on BLAST FIRST (petite), Sonido Polifonico, Reverb Worship, and Hood Faire, which he co-runs with Sam McLoughlin and David Chatton Barker, and has toured throughout the UK and Europe, opening for artists including Thurston Moore, Acid Mothers Temple, Michael Chapman, The Magic Band, Emeralds, and Ex-Easter Island Head.
+His latest album, Astral Gold, received widespread critical acclaim from The Quietus, Uncut, Aquarium Drunkard, MOJO, Loud and Quiet, KLOF Mag, and Brainwashed, and his sixth album, Northern Earth, was recently released on limited cassette

 “McPhee’s greatest moments reach another plane altogether where it feels like he is channeling something much deeper, more timeless, and almost supernatural.” – Brainwashed